HornPenguin/Booklet/documents/user/installation.rst

 OSX
 ------
-Dveloper does not have any Mac computer. (ㅜㅜ, :<) Please build or ditectly execute from source.
+Dveloper does not have any Mac computer. (ㅜㅜ, :<) Please build yourself or ditectly execute from source.
+See below section.